 The intensive six-day educational experience is held in a remote environment with no Internet or cell-phone access.
 Sixty Berkeley participants come from all engineering majors, as well as from diverse ethnic and personal backgrounds.
 Making such cross-disciplinary connections has a life-changing impact on the students and leads to the possibility of new engineering solutions.
 Sessions include such exercises as team-building, a ropes course, charting visions for a brighter future and exploring ethical issues.
 Panel discussions feature business and community leaders.
 If you’re looking to make a global impact with groundbreaking innovations, this is an excellent place to start.

 LeaderShape at a glance

-The institute is the week before the spring semester begins and lasts for six days.
-Dates for 2020 will be announced during the Fall 2019 semester.
+The institute is the week before the spring semester begins, Sunday, January 12 - Friday, January 17, 2020, and lasts for six days.

 The six-day institute is completely sponsored by Boeing, General Motors and the Berkeley Engineering Annual Fund.
 For the selected students, there are no costs.

 Apply online by Monday, November 4, 9:59 p.m.